0wlexe/0wlexe.github.io/_posts/2023-1-1-tips-and-resources-for-email-analysis.md

     -text: Show cleartext data
     -extract-all: Extract all attachments
 ```
-**Note:** Remember, you can either give a full file path or navigate to the required folder using the “cd” command.
+**Note:** You can either give a full file path or navigate to the required folder using the “cd” command.

 An example of usage of the tool can be seen as below.